Bernardus Silvestris: Authorship of Aeneid commentary

 Julian Ward Jones, Jr., in his article "The So-Called Silvestris Commentary on the Aeneid and Two Other Interpretations", attempts to clear up the issue of the authorship of the Aeneid commentary by distinguishing two distinct positions: the first by E. R. Smits, and the second by Christopher Baswell.
 Smits's account is rejected by Jones, who says that Baswell's account is mostly correct but requires some modification.

 E. R. Smits, like André Vernet (1938), hypothesizes that Carnotensis (the pen-name of the commentary) is Bernard of Chartres – the individual who Silvestris is most confused with.
 Vernet says that Silvestris, for whom this confusion was normally detrimental, probably gained from this particular confusion, as he is most often credited for the commentary on Vergil's Aeneid.
 Smits and Vernet attribute Bernard of Chartres's authorship of the Aeneid commentary to a number of similarities and differences between this work and other texts.

 On the other hand, Christopher Baswell attempts to interpret the Aeneid commentary through comparison to a commentary in Cambridge manuscript Peterhouse 158, seeing this as an important link between manuscripts of the commentary and the Silvestris commentary.
 By placing the passages in two columns, Baswell shows that the interpretations are congruent, although the notes in the Peterhouse MS appear to be shortened and simpler versions of notes in the Silvestris commentary.
 Baswell concludes that the Peterhouse MS represents an earlier version by Silvestris.
 Jones sets this conclusion aside, citing differences that in his opinion are more important than the striking similarities.
 By pointing to differences in organization among other things, Jones casts doubt on Baswell's hypothesis.
 Although Baswell and Jones both see Silvestris as the Aeneid commentator, Jones does not agree with the connection to the Peterhouse MS.

-Impact and contributions
+Influence and contributions

 The Cosmographia influenced Chaucer and others with its pioneering use of allegory to discuss metaphysical and scientific questions.
 Theodore Silverstein praises Silvestris' works for their imaginative prose, as well as for positioning himself well in literature based on the time and place—particularly in the writing of the Cosmographia during the 12th-century controversies of evolution.
 In the Catholic Encyclopedia, William Turner wrote that there was a "pantheistic drift" to his philosophy.

 There is evidence of influence in the works of medieval and renaissance authors, including Hildegard of Bingen, St. Bonaventure, Vincent of Beauvais, Dante, Chaucer, Nicolas of Cusa, and Boccaccio.
 In the modern era, Bernardus Silvestris has been referred to in the nonfiction and science fiction work of C. S. Lewis.